KimikaTeorikoa/python-notes-tccm/contents/functions.md

 ```

 ## Types of arguments
-So far we have used arguments in the simplest of ways.
+So far we have used arguments in the simplest of ways, by passing
+variable names inside the parenthesis.
 There
-can be functions without arguments, in which case the function
+can be *functions without arguments*, in which case the function
 call would be done with an empty parenthesis.
 ```{code-cell} python
 def say_hello():